Jacob Stallings Player Props: Marlins vs. Braves

-Jacob Stallings -- 0-for-4 with an RBI in his most recent game -- will be in action for the Miami Marlins against the Atlanta Braves, with Spencer Strider on the hill, on April 24 at 7:20 PM ET.
+On Wednesday, Jacob Stallings (on the back of going 0-for-3) and the Miami Marlins face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Guardians.
+He had a hitless showing in his last game (0-for-3) against the Braves.

 Jacob Stallings Game Info & Props vs. the Braves